Lando provides a way to easily define nice

 tooling: push: disabled

 Lando will try to map your host directory to the analogous directory inside the service.
-This should MAKE IT SEEM as though you are running the command locally.
+This should MAKE IT SEEM as though you are running the command locally eg not in a container.

 If you are not sure about what tools live inside your container, you can use